PO Matching

 Why PO Matching Fails in Construction and What to Do Instead

-Purchase order matching breaks down in construction environments because invoices rarely arrive clean.
-Here's why it happens and how project-based businesses can make PO matching work reliably.
+PO matching breaks down in construction because invoices rarely arrive clean.
+How project-based businesses can make purchase order matching work.

 Why Purchase Orders Are Your Best Defence Against AP Fraud in Australia

 Purchase orders create an authorised commitment before money moves.
-Without them, every invoice is unverifiable.
-Here is why PO discipline reduces AP fraud risk.
+Without them, every invoice is unverifiable and fraud risk rises.

 Three-Way Matching vs Two-Way Matching: Which AP Control Fits Your Business